pallets/flask/docs/extensiondev.rst

         setup.py
         LICENSE

-Here the contents of the most important files:
+Here's the contents of the most important files:

 flaskext/__init__.py
 ````````````````````